 The season of Advent lasts for four Sundays leading up to Christmas.
 At that time, the new Christian year begins with the twelve-day celebration of Christmastide, which lasts from Christmas Eve until Epiphany on January 6.
 In the olden days, Advent was a season of preparation for the baptism of new Christians at the January feast of Epiphany, the celebration of God’s incarnation represented by the visit of the Magi to the baby Jesus.

-Advent Calendars are made of paper or card with 24 or 25 little windows.
-A window is opened on every day in December and a Christmas picture is displayed underneath, in modern days they contain a little chocolates or gifts inside.
-Advent Calendar can be a home craft project or they can be purchased in a grocery stores.
-There are many creative ways to do a modern Advent calendar.
+Advent Calendars are made of paper or cardboard with 24 or 25 little windows.
+A window is opened every day in December, and a Christmas picture is displayed underneath; in modern days, they contain little chocolates or gifts inside.
+Advent Calendars can be a home craft project, or they can be purchased in grocery stores.
+There are many creative ways to do a modern Advent Calendar.

 Advent Candles (click on the link to see examples) are elaborate wreaths with multiple candles lit on specific days, are used to count down to Christmas Day.
 There are many rituals within different religious denominations.
 Nowadays, many of the candle wreaths are used for secular decorative purposes only.